-(MWT-4 - MWT-60) represents the MW ramp of the generator resource/generator facility for a full minute prior to the FME.
+(MWT-4 - MWT-60) represents unit's MW ramp for a full minute prior to the FME.
 The factor 0.59 adjusts this full minute ramp to represent the ramp that should have been achieved during the post-perturbation measurement period.